Pushkar-v/Kaggle--Google-Customer-Revenue-Prediction/README.md

 All in all, we choose XGBoost for both classification and regression problem

-## Business Insights
+## Findings and Insights

-We trained the XGboost model on all players who we predict will make a purchase.
+We trained the XGBoost model on all players who we predict will make a purchase.
 We generate a graph that represents the prediction power of all variables (35 of them) to how much these customers will spend.
 Below is the screenshot of top features:

 ![Feature Importances](Images/Features.png)